This post may contain affiliate links. Read the full disclosure here.

 The way you treat your child is the way they will treat you.
-If you yell at them, disrespect them, dictate to them or ignore them, they learn that those behaviors are acceptable and therefore it’s okay from them to yell at you and disrespect you in return.
+If you yell at them, disrespect them, dictate to them, or ignore them, they learn that those behaviors are acceptable and therefore it’s okay for them to yell at you and disrespect you in return.

-On the other hand, if we talk to them kindly, treat them with respect, and show them patience they will learn those healthy behaviors and that is the way they will treat you.
+On the other hand, if we talk to our children kindly, treat them with respect, and show them patience they will learn those healthy behaviors and that is the way they will treat you.

 Sometimes what we see as our children misbehaving or acting out is just them being human.
-We all have moments of weakness and moments where we are our worst selves.
+We all have moments of weakness and moments where we are not our best selves.
 It’s called being human.

 We cannot expect our children to be perfect every second of the day or punish them for feeling those human emotions we all feel from time to time.
-We need to learn to identify when our children are being deliberately disobedient from them just having an uncontrollable human moment.
+We need to learn to identify when our children are being deliberately disobedient or just having a human moment.

 We need to remember that our children are not our clones, they are not our property, and they are not ours to control.
 They will have their own thoughts, ideas, preferences, likes, and dislikes.
 All of which may be completely different than our own.
 I have to admit that this has been one of the biggest hurdles for me in parenthood.